wp-plugins/utubevideo-gallery/readme.txt

 Features Include:

-- Unlimited video galleries.
+- Unlimited video galleries
-- Built in Fancybox support with options to use Fancybox already installed by another plugin.
+- Built in Magnific Popup support with options to use Magnific Popup already installed by another plugin
-- Thumbnail images for videos are cached on your own website.
+- Thumbnail images for videos are cached on your own website
-- Annotations are hidden automatically for a movie like experience.
+- Annotations are hidden automatically for a movie like experience
 - Set size of video player
 - Set progress bar color of video player
 - Set starting resolution of videos (480p, 720p, or 1080p)
-- Order video albums by newest or oldest videos first
+- Order video albums by newest or oldest videos first, as well as custom re-ordering of videos / albums
 - Possiblity of skipping video albums and just display videos
 - Set video thumbnails as either square or rectangle
 - View counts of video albums and videos within a gallery in the backend
-- Add youtube playlists to an album
+- Add YouTube playlists to an album
-- Fallback to use Youtube thumbnails if images are not saving correctly
 - Permalinks for galleries embedded within a page
+- Publish and un-publish videos and albums without having to delete them
+- Ability to set padding and width of album / video thumbnails

 == Installation ==